Polarion/com.polarion.alm.extensions.codereview/README.md

 - `successfulReviewWorkflowAction` should contain the id of the workflow action which will be executed by "Review all & advance" action (this configuration is optional)
 - `successfulReviewResolution` should contain the id of the resolution option which will be set into Resolution field upon executing "Review all & advance" action if the workflow requires Resolution field to be filled (this configuration is optional)
 - `reviewerRole` should contain name of the role added to code reviewers
+- `pastReviewers` should contain space-separated ids of users who were reviewers in the past (this configuration is optional)

 This is how the Code Review Form Extension looks like: